Navid200/xDrip/docs/Contact.md

 - A screenshot of the [Hardware Data Source page](./HardwareDataSource.md)

 Include a short description of what is wrong.
 For example "No readings", or "Sensor Stopped".
 Also, state if there is something that has changed.
-For example, is this a new phone, did you recently receive an Android patch, if the problem only occurs with a particular release of xDrip, if you are new to xDrip, or if a new sensor started the issue.
+For example, is this a new phone, did you recently receive an Android patch, if the problem only occurs with a particular release of xDrip, or if a new sensor started the issue.

 - Please don't respond by replying to an email from GitHub.
 Doing that will quote previous messages cluttering the thread.